adthoughtsglobal/Nova-OS/README.md

 # A Friendly OS that's always with you.
 Nova OS does not send and receive data from any external server to process your data in safe hands.
 Your Data never escapes your device, all cache and personal data are saved in your Browser Storage.
 Making it an entirely local entity.

-## Nova is Free
-Nova runs without any ads, and we never deal with your data.
-If you consider helping us out, please visit our [Patreon page](https://www.patreon.com/adthoughtsglobal/)

 ## Quotes
 > "Nova has potential to be very good, and is currently very cool"
 - mistium